Employee Assistance Program

 - Employees may access up to three counselling sessions per issue in a 12 month period (the first plus two follow-up sessions).

-- If the EAP service provider recommends additional EAP counselling, in addition to the entitled sessions at paragraph 7, the EAP service provider will seek the agreement from the relevant Entitlements Manager.
-In seeking the Entitlements Manager’s agreement, the EAP service provider will respect the confidentiality of the employee.
+- If the EAP service provider recommends additional EAP counselling, in addition to the three sessions at paragraph 7, the EAP service provider will seek the agreement from the relevant Advice and Support Director.
+In seeking the Advice and Support Director’s agreement, the EAP service provider will respect the privacy of the employee.